Load Balancer overview

 • The IP viewed from the Load Balancer DNS name can change based on scale changes and multi-zone use status.
 Make sure not to use the viewed IP instead of the provided DNS name to register to the service directly.

-• The DNS names provided through Load Balancer does not change.
-The service does not get affected when registered with DNS names.
+• The DNS names provided through Load Balancer do not change, so the service does not get affected when registered with DNS names.

-Q. If I wish to define the permissions by action units through the User Created policy, do I need to be aware of the relations between actions?
+Q. If I want to define the permissions by action units through the user created policy, do I need to be aware of the relations between actions?

-A. When you select specific actions to grant to a sub account, the system offers a feature to automatically select the related actions as well.
+A. When the main account selects specific actions to grant to a sub account, the system offers a feature to automatically select the related actions as well.

 Was this article helpful?